Civil Law:

 • Consumer Protection: Involves cases where consumers seek compensation for defective products, fraud, or unfair business practices.

-Related post Constitutional Law:
+Related post Criminal Law:

 3. Key Principles of Civil Law: